 Information on Daily Activity Sheets for Toddlers

-Several types of information are commonly found on activity sheets.
+Several types of information are commonly found on activity sheets for infants and toddlers.
 For toddlers, the games and things they did are important, as well as the nap times, what and how much they ate, and even their trips to the bathroom or diaper changes.
-If primarily daycare providers and babysitters use the sheets, this is all information you need at the end of the day.
+If primarily daycare or pre-school providers and babysitters use the sheets, this is all information parents need at the end of the day.
 If the activity sheets are really only for you at home, you can leave out some of these categories.

 Categories of Information